awsdocs/amazon-ecs-developer-guide/doc_source/platform_versions.md

 + Beginning on May 1, 2019, any new Fargate task that is launched supports referencing sensitive data in the log configuration of a container using the `secretOptions` container definition parameter\.
 For more information, see [Specifying Sensitive Data](specifying-sensitive-data.md)\.
 + Beginning on May 1, 2019, any new Fargate task that is launched supports the `splunk` log driver in addition to the `awslogs` log driver\.
 For more information, see [Storage and Logging](task_definition_parameters.md#container_definition_storage)\.
 + Beginning on July 9, 2019, any new Fargate tasks that is launched supports CloudWatch Container Insights\.
 For more information, see [Amazon ECS CloudWatch Container Insights](cloudwatch-container-insights.md)\.
++ Beginning on December 3, 2019, the Fargate Spot capacity provider is supported\.
+For more information, see [Using AWS Fargate Capacity Providers](fargate-capacity-providers.md)\.

 Fargate Platform Version‐1\.2\.0
 + Added support for private registry authentication using AWS Secrets Manager\.
 For more information, see [Private Registry Authentication for Tasks](private-auth.md)\.